 One of the largest expenses in the juvenile courts budget is Juvenile Detention.
 Montgomery County does not have a juvenile detention center to detain delinquent or unruly juveniles so the court contracts with Maury County; Rutherford County and a few others in Tennessee.
 The main juvenile detention facility used is the Middle Tennessee Juvenile Detention Facility in Maury County often referred to as Columbia.
 The purpose of juvenile detention is to protect the citizens of Montgomery County from the juvenile as well as protecting the juvenile from themselves.
 The cost to house one juvenile for one day in Middle Tennessee is $150.00 and the cost to detain juveniles in Rutherford County is $175.00 per day.

 The juvenile court operates under the guidance of four elected Judges.
-The elected judges are Wayne C. Shelton, Ray L. Grimes, Ken Goble, and Tim Barnes.
+The elected judges are Wayne C. Shelton, Ken Goble, Sharon Massey Grimes and Tim Barnes.

 Youth Services Officers

 The youth service officers advise judges on the availability of programs in the community; screen petitions and complaints; advise law enforcement on the availability of detention placements; initiate all court orders issued by the judges; counsel families in crisis as well as all other required and mandated duties necessary prior to an adjudicatory hearing.

 The probation officer insures that juveniles who have been through the adjudicatory process obey the court orders issued by the judges.
 Monitoring curfews, complete drug screens, facilitate family meetings, complete assessments, make referrals to community services, public service work, and monitoring school attendance as well as teaching court classes and counseling those on their caseload are some of the duties of the probation officer.